What Is A Beam?

-In reality, all the high-rise buildings are made of the fixed beam but the only way of fixing looks different.
+In reality, all high-rise buildings are made of fixed beams but the only way of fixing them looks different.

-The 110 stories high world trade center building can be considered a fixed beam.
+The 110 stories of the high world trade center building can be considered a fixed beam.
 This may not be seen clearly due to the presence of intermediate columns and beams.

 Read More: Top 15 Civil Engineering Software

 7. Overhanging Beam

 The overhanging beam is one like a simply supported beam, but it’s one end overhand or extended from support to some distance.